neel1996/gitconvex/ui/README.md

 The depedency packages used by this project can be found [here](https://github.com/neel1996/gitconvex-ui/network/dependencies)

-- **🎨 Styling** - For styling, the project used [tailwind]() css framework
+- **🎨 Styling** - For styling, the project uses [tailwind]() css framework
-- **📑 Syntax Highlighting** - [prismjs](https://github.com/PrismJS/prism) is used for syntax highlighting within the *Git Difference* section
+- **📑 Syntax Highlighting** - [prismjs](https://github.com/PrismJS/prism) is used for syntax highlighting within the *Git Difference* and *CodeView* section
 - **🎭 Icon set** - [FontAweomse for react](https://github.com/FortAwesome/Font-Awesome)

 ## Contribute!

-If you are interested in contributing to the project, fork the repo, submit a PR.
-Currently its just a single dev working on the project.
-Hopefully will get couple more on board to maintain the repo
+If you are interested in contributing to the project, fork the repo and submit a PR.
+Currently there are only 3 maintainers working on the project, so the review may take some time.
+Hopefully will get a couple more on board soon to maintain the repo

 ### Guidelines